spack/spack/lib/spack/docs/packaging_guide.rst

     We **highly recommend** re-using build-time test sources and pared down input files for testing installed software.
-These files are easier to keep synchronized with software capabilities since they reside within the software's repository.
+These files are easier to keep synchronized with software capabilities when they reside within the software's repository.
+More information on saving files from the installation process can be found at :ref:`cache_extra_test_sources`.

     If that is not possible, you can add test-related files to the package repository (see :ref:`cache_custom_files`).
-It will be important to maintain them so they work across listed or supported versions of the package.
+It will be important to remember to maintain them so they work across listed or supported versions of the package.

-Packages that build libraries are good examples of cases where you'll want to build test executables from the installed library before running them.
+Packages that build libraries are good examples of cases where you'll want to build test executables from the installed software before running them.
 Doing so requires you to let Spack know it needs to load the package's compiler configuration.
 This is accomplished by setting the package's ``test_requires_compiler`` property to ``True``.